-Margaret D. Bauer is the Rives Chair of Southern Literature in the Department of English and the editor of the North Carolina Literary Review.
+Margaret D. Bauer is the Rives Chair of Southern Literature in the Department of English, a Distinguished Professor of Harriot College of Arts and Science, and the editor of the North Carolina Literary Review.
 She has served as coordinator of literature in the English Department since 2006.
 Dr. Bauer was named one of the ten ECU Women of Distinction in 2007, and that same year received the Parnassus Award for Significant Editorial Achievement from the Council of Editors of Learned Journals.
 Her other ECU honors include the Scholar-Teacher Award in 2004, the Five-Year Achievement Award for Excellence in Research and Creativity Activity in 2008, the Centennial Award for Excellence in Leadership in 2012, and the Lifetime Achievement Award for Excellence in Research and Creative Activity in 2014.
 She is also a past President of the North Carolina Literary and Historical Association.
-She is working on a critical edition of Paul Green's play The House of Connelly, to be published by McFarland.

 B.A.
 Louisiana State University